pingcap/tidb/br/tests/README.md

 Run `tests/run.sh --debug` to pause immediately after all servers are started.

-After executing the tests, run `make coverage` to get a coverage report at `/tmp/backup_restore_test/all_cov.html`.
+After executing the tests, run `make br_coverage` to get a coverage report at `/tmp/backup_restore_test/all_cov.html`.

 ## Writing new tests